 What to Expect

 Our program is headquartered in the Yawkey Building on the MGH main campus under the leadership of Dr. Flavia Castelino.
 Program physicians, Flavia Castelino, MD, Marcy Bolster, MD, and Sara Schoenfeld, MD will apply their clinical and research expertise in scleroderma to develop a personalized care plan for you.
 At your first appointment, you will undergo a complete medical history and physical examination.
 Your physician will look for key signs of scleroderma, such as skin thickening/hardening and blood-vessel irregularities.
-He or she may also recommend blood tests or other diagnostic tests, such as pulmonary-function tests or echocardiography.
+Your physician may also recommend blood tests or other diagnostic tests, such as pulmonary-function tests, imaging studies or an echocardiography.

 A Personalized Treatment Plan

-Most of our patients receive lifelong care at Mass General.
+Most of our patients receive lifelong care at the MGH.
 We typically see patients with mild symptoms every three to six months and patients with more severe symptoms every one to three months.
 At each visit, you can expect to meet with your rheumatologist, who will then coordinate care with other specialists.
 If you do not live in the area, we can co-manage care with your local physician and see you as needed to monitor your health.
 At the MGH, we take a multi-disciplinary approach to managing a multi-system disease like scleroderma.

-Promising Research Is Underway
+Promising Research is Underway

 Educating the Next Generation

 As part of an elite teaching hospital, the Rheumatology Unit is committed to preparing the next generation of leading academic physicians, scientists and clinician-educators.
 Our fellowship program, affiliated with Harvard Medical School, offers physicians experience in the clinical aspects of scleroderma.
 Internal medicine residents also gain exposure to scleroderma patients as part of their general training.